-This year marks a special year as John Calvin School celebrates 50 years of providing Reformed, Christian Education.
+This year, John Calvin School enters its 55th year of providing Reformed, Christian Education.
 The school was built in 1964 by the members of the Canadian Reformed Church and School Society of Smithville.
 It began as a two-story building with four classrooms on the upper floor for the school and meeting rooms, a nursery, and a place to hold the Dutch worship services in the basement for the Smithville Church.